AzeematRaji/ersilia-outreachy/README.md

 #### Steps to downloading dataset from TDC

-1- To retreive dataset from TDC, install its python package:
+1- To retrieve dataset from TDC, install its python package:

 `pip install pytdc` normal installation